 Learn all about funnels in our new interactive learning module!
 Check it out here.

-What the heck is a funnel?!
+What is a Funnel?

 Before we talk in more depth about funnels, let’s take just a moment to clarify what we mean by “funnel.”
 Funnels (or often “conversion funnels”) can be defined in a number of ways that are often industry specific.
 Here at FullStory we think of funnels in the broadest sense possible.